St Thomas More Roman Catholic Academy, North Shields: Academic performance

 It achieves results similar to a grammar school, with very high GCSE results and good A level results - the best for both in North Tyneside LEA, and in the top twenty schools in the North East at A level and for GCSE it is in the top five.
-From the most recent ofsted report. ofsted said it was "Outstanding" (For the past 18 years).
+According to a report from 2023, Ofsted has deemed the school as “Good".